keriszafir/rpi2casterd/README.rst

 The program uses ``Flask`` to provide a rudimentary JSON API for caster control.
 It accepts POST requests to start and stop the machine, turn the valves on and off, and send specified signals to the caster or perforator.
+GET requests are used for obtaining the interface's state and configuration, water/air/motor/pump state and current justification wedge positions.

 Operation modes
 ---------------

-The interface / driver can operate in different modes, denoted by the ``mode``` parameter in the request's JSON payload.
+The interface / driver can operate in different modes, denoted by the ``mode`` parameter in the ``start`` request's JSON payload.
 Depending on the mode, the behavior and signals sent vary.

 testing
 ~~~~~~~

 All signals are sent as specified.
 No additional modifications are made (except for row 16 addressing, if needed).
 The driver closes any opened valves, then turns on the valves corresponding to the signals